 Who’s Liable For Airbag Injuries?

 It depends.
 If someone else caused your car accident in New Mexico, you’ll have the right to seek compensation from them - including for injuries caused by your airbags.
-Through an insurance claim or personal injury lawsuit, you can seek compensatory damages for your medical bills, loss of income, and other crash-related damages.
+With the help of an Albuquerque, NM personal injury attorney, through an insurance claim or personal injury lawsuit, you can seek compensatory damages for your medical bills, loss of income, and other crash-related damages.

-If you’ve been injured because of defective airbags, you may have a valid claim against the manufacturer.
+If you’ve been injured because of defective airbags, you may have a valid product liability claim against the manufacturer.

 Don’t stress about how to recover compensation for your airbag injuries or from whom.
 Focus on your recovery and trust Singleton Schreiber’s New Mexico car accident lawyers to handle your legal claim.